Pfc. Hubert Oris Brewer

 Hubert joined the 192nd Tank Battalion in the autumn of 1941, after those National Guardsmen 29 years old, or with two children, were released from federal service.
 Many of these replacements were volunteers from the 753rd Tank Battalion.
 Hubert was assigned to Company C which was originally an Ohio National Guard Tank Company.

-Over different train routes the battalion traveled to San Francisco and were taken by ferry to Angel Island.
-On the island, they were given physicals and inoculated.
+Over different train routes the battalion traveled to San Francisco and were taken by the ferry, the U.S.A.T.
+General Frank M. Coxe, to Ft.
+McDowell on Angel Island.
+On the island, they were given physicals and inoculated by the battalion's medical detachment.
 Those men with minor medical conditions were kept on the island and told they would rejoin the battalion at a later date.
+Other men were simply replaced.

 On Wednesday, November 5th, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, another transport, the S.S.
 President Calvin Coolidge.
 Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11th.
 During the night, while they slept, the ships had crossed the International Date Line.
 On Saturday, November 15th, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.